TanStack/table/README.md

 ```

 ## Styles
-React-table ships with a minimal and clean stylesheet to get you on your feet quickly.
-It's located at `react-table/react-table.css`.
+- React-table ships with a minimal and clean stylesheet to get you on your feet quickly.
+- The stylesheet is located at `react-table/react-table.css`.
+- There are countless ways to import a stylesheet.
+If you have questions on how to do so, consult the documentation of your build system.

-#### Built-in Styles
+#### Classes
 - Adding a `-striped` className to ReactTable will slightly color odd numbered rows for legibility
 - Adding a `-highlight` className to ReactTable will highlight any row as you hover over it

-#### CSS Styles
+#### CSS
 We think the default styles looks great!
 But, if you prefer a more custom look, all of the included styles are easily overridable.
 Every single component contains a unique class that makes it super easy to customize.
 Just go for it!

 #### JS Styles
-Every single react-table element and `get[ComponentName]Props` callback support classes (powered by `classname` and js styles.
+Every single react-table element and `get[ComponentName]Props` callback supports `classname` and `style` props.

 ## Custom Props